Mugison: Collaborations

-On all albums Mugison has worked with Pétur Ben (who co-wrote Murr Murr) who is responsible for string arrangements on many of the songs, and also played guitar.
-His partner Rúna has featured on all of the albums, and his friend Biggi has mixed and mastered every album.
-Gudni Finnsson and Arnar Gislason have been the solid foundation on bass and drums, both live and in the studio, since 2006.
+On all of his albums, Mugison worked with Pétur Ben (who co-wrote Murr Murr), who is responsible for string arrangements on many of the songs, and also played guitar.
+His partner Rúna was featured on every album, while his friend Biggi mixed and mastered all albums.
+Gudni Finnsson and Arnar Gislason have respectively played bass and drums, both live and in the studio, since 2006.